-Michigan State is No. 1 in The Associated Press’ college basketball poll for the first time in 13 years.
+Syracuse is a unanimous No. 1 in The Associated Press college basketball poll for the second straight week while SMU moved into the Top 25 for the first time in almost three decades.

-Unbeaten Duke and Michigan hold the top two spots in The Associated Press’ college basketball poll for the fourth straight week.
+Arizona and Syracuse are 1-2 in The Associated Press college basketball poll for the eighth consecutive week.

 Arizona and Syracuse are the top two teams in The Associated Press Top 25 for a seventh straight week.